Glossary of Common Terms

 Observation (Statistical Variable Observation)

 A measurement of a variable for a particular place and time.
 For example, a StatVarObservation of the StatisticalVariable Median_Income_Person for Brookmont, Maryland, in the year 2018 would be $126,199.
-A complete list of properties of statistical variable observations can be found in the graph browser.
+A complete list of properties of statistical variable observations can be found in the Knowledge Graph.

 Observation Period